drand/website/docs/docs/cryptography.md

 ### Randomness
-Drand nodes currently support three schemes, though they can roughly be divided into two modes: _chained_ or _unchained_.
+drand nodes currently support three schemes, though they can roughly be divided into two modes: _chained_ or _unchained_.

 The drand randomness beacon operates in discrete rounds $r$.
 In every round, drand produces a new random value using threshold BLS signatures which can be linked together, or not, into a chain of randomness.